KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-16-using-objects.md

 ## Different instances can have different values!

-Just like different cats can have different colored fur, sizes, weights, and names, different instances of the same class can have different values for the variables in that class.
+Different cats can have different colored fur, sizes, weights, and names.
+Similarly, different instances of the same class can have different values for the variables in that class.
 So we could do something like this:

 ```java
 PVector redCircle = new PVector(25, 25);